8 Things to Know about BOI Filing

 BOI requirements went into place as part of the Corporate Transparency Act (CTA).
 The requirements apply to LLCs or corporations that don’t have other reporting requirements.
 Business trusts, limited liability partnerships, and other business types that register with a Secretary of State (or similar office) usually need to file, too.

-Businesses formed on or after January 1, 2024, must provide identifying information about their company applicants along with the beneficial owners in the beneficial ownership information (BOI) report.
+Businesses affected by the CTA must provide identifying information about their company applicants along with the beneficial owners in the beneficial ownership information (BOI) report.
+This regulation targets smaller entities that would otherwise be more difficult for regulatory bodies to monitor.

 Why BOI Reporting Is Required